 “Nerds,” Carolina observed.
 “Let’s keep this professional, boys.
 Anyway, I believe Angel likes a Chicago policeman.”

-Somebody in the CIA group rejoindered: “Can we have him eliminated?”
+Someone in the CIA group rejoindered.

+“Can we have him eliminated?”

 Everybody broke out into laughter, even in the Chicago FBI conference room.
 A bit of levity served a purpose: to put everybody at ease.
 Continuing to work, Angel’s fingers drummed at lightning speed.